-Pursuant to the Land Development Regulations of Grady County, Georgia, all the requirements for Approval having been fulfilled, this Preliminary Plat was given approval by the Grady County Planning Commission.
+Pursuant to the Land Development Regulations of Grady County, Georgia, all the requirements for Approval having been fulfilled, this Preliminary Plat was given approval by the Grady County Planning Commission. , 20.

-Chairman, Grady County Planning Commission Certification by the Board of County Commissioners.
-Upon approval by the Grady County Board of Commissioners, the Commission shall have inscribed upon the plat the following: BOARD OF COMMISSIONERS PRELIMINARY PLAT APPROVAL Upon review, this Preliminary Plat was given approval by the Grady County Board o Commissioners this day of, 20 This approval does not constitute approval of a Final Plat.
-Chairman, Grady County Board of Commissioners Date Certification of the Grady County Health Department.
-GRADY COUNTY HEALTH DEPARTMENT Based on soils and associated information provided by the developer and an on-site inspec
+Chairman, Grady County Planning Commission

+b.
+Certification by the Board of County Commissioners.
+Upon approval by the Grady County Board of Commissioners, the Commission shall have inscribed upon the plat the following:

+BOARD OF COMMISSIONERS PRELIMINARY PLAT APPROVAL

+Upon review, this Preliminary Plat was given approval by the Grady County Board of Commissioners this day of , 20.

+This approval does not constitute approval of a Final Plat.

+Chairman, Grady County Board of Commis- Date sioners

+c.
+Certification of the Grady County Health Department.

+GRADY COUNTY HEALTH DEPARTMENT

+Based on soils and associated information provided by the developer and an on-site inspection, this proposed subdivision has been approved to its general suitability for the installation of water wells and/or sewage disposal systems, with any exceptions as noted.
+Final approval for installations can be given only if systems are built according to this Department's Regulations.
+This Preliminary and final plat was given approval by the Grady County Department of Public Health on this day of , .

+Grady County Environmental Health Special- Date ist